kennywall/import-test/_posts/2011-02-06-google-cloud-print--register.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/mimeo-logo.jpg
 ---
-{% include JB/setup %}<p>Now that we are authenticated with a specific users Google Account using the Google Client Login API, we can start registering a cloud printer.
+{% include JB/setup %}Now that we are authenticated with a specific users Google Account using the Google Client Login API, we can start registering a cloud printer.
 We will register using the GCP /register endpoint:

 	http://www.google.com/cloudprint/interface/register